 Each member of the list of enrolled students has a small I button besides their name.
 Clicking on the I makes a red - sign appear.
-Clicking on this red - sign will kick the student from the course.
+Clicking on this red - sign will kick the student from displays the setting used to create the class (fig. 26).